-2.0 Stop to look at the contact between the Cannonball Formation and the overlying Tongue River Formation.
+Stop to look at the contact between the Cannonball Formation and the overlying Bullion Creek Formation.
 Notice the thin-bedded shales and siltstones overlain by a cross-bedded friable sandstone that is easily eroded by the wind.
-This is the basal sandstone of the Tongue River Formation.
+This is the basal sandstone of the Bullion Creek Formation.
 The two formations display the change from a marine sea to a continental shallow waterway that was swampy at times (hence the lignite).
 Leave the exposure and travel north.
-Notice the excellent exposures of Tongue River Formation along the road, especially 0.3 mile north.
-0.5 Riverview School No. 1.
-1.0 Turn west (left).
+Notice the excellent exposures of Bullion Creek Formation along the road, especially 0.3 mile north.

+Riverview School No. 1.

+Turn west (left).
 Ball Butte is north of the road junction.

-0.3 Coal Butte.
+Coal Butte.
 Notice the coal seam exposed on the west slope of the butte.
 Fossil mollusks occur in the roadcut at the crest of the butte.
 Clams can be found in the north roadcut.

-1.0 Basal sandstone of the Tongue River Formation.
+- Basal sandstone of the Bullion Creek Formation.
 Notice the blowouts along the curve in the road.
 Excellent cross-bedding in the sands can be seen in the blowouts.
-Several bends occur in the road; travel west to River Road.
-1.5 River Road.
+Several bends occur in the road; travel west to River Road. - 1.5 River Road.
 Turn north (right).
-Gently sloping alluvial-covered sedimentary rock terraces occur on the west side of the road.
-1.5 Road curves to the east.
+Gently sloping alluvial-covered sedimentary rock terraces occur on the west side of the road. - 1.5 Road curves to the east.
 Notice the width of the Missouri River trench.
 Here it is 2.1 miles wide, whereas upstream 4 miles it narrows to 1 mile wide.
-South of Bismarck it is 7 miles wide.
-0.2 Road junction.
+South of Bismarck it is 7 miles wide. - 0.2 Road junction.
 Leave the River Road, which continues north, and travel east toward the buttes ahead.

-0.8 Stop to look at the Tongue River Formation.
+Stop to look at the Bullion Creek Formation.
 Exposed here is the resistant butte-capping unit containing a cross-bedded sandstone and conglomerate, the basal sandstone unit, and the formation contact.
 Climb butte on north side of the road to observe the resistant unit.
 Leave the butte and travel east up the steep, dissected, trench wall.

-1.7 Edge of the Missouri River trench.
+- 1.7 Edge of the Missouri River trench.
 Notice the difference in dissection (erosion) of the trench.
-Till-covered upland.
-1.6 U. S. Highway 83.
-Turn north (left) and travel on the highway.
-1.0 Road junction.
-Tongue River Formation.
-Fossils can be collected in roadcuts 0.2 miles north or 0.5 miles east.
-Reworked or detrital fossils can be collected in gravel piles 1.6 miles east.
-1.0 Turn east (right) off the highway and travel to Baldwin.
-Notice the lignite beds in the roadcuts.
-2.0 Baldwin.
+Till-covered upland. - U.S. Highway 83.
+Turn north (left) and travel on the highway. - 1.0 Road junction.
+Bullion Creek Formation.
+Fossils can be collected in roadcuts 0.2 mile north or 0.5 mile east.
+Reworked or detrital fossils can be collected in gravel piles 1.6 miles east. - 1.0 Turn east (right) off the highway and travel to Baldwin.
+Notice the lignite beds in the roadcuts. - 2.0 Baldwin.
 Baldwin is located within the Burnt Creek meltwater trench.
-The basal sandstone of the Tongue River Formation occurs here.
+The basal sandstone of the Bullion Creek Formation occurs here.